-Not only that, but it will also feature the first-ever backward launch into space on special ride vehicles which allow for side to side and 360-degree movement.
+Not only that, but it also features the first-ever backward launch into space on special ride vehicles which allow for side to side and 360-degree movement.

-We are incredibly interested to see what kind of unique story Disney can tell with this revolutionary ride system and still keep it connected to Epcot.
-I think it will be perfect timing for the Walt Disney World 50th Anniversary!
+You are going to be incredibly interested to see what kind of unique story Disney tells with this revolutionary ride system while still keeping it connected to EPCOT.
+I think it is perfect timing for the Walt Disney World 50th Anniversary!

-We have no doubt that an E-Ticket attraction based on the world of Guardians of the Galaxy is going to be a home run with guests and instantly become one of the most popular attractions in Disney World.
-Think about what an amazing job the Imagineers did with Mission: BREAKOUT in California Adventure, and how much they can do now starting on a blank canvas.
+We are not surprised that an E-Ticket attraction based on the world of Guardians of the Galaxy has been such a home run with guests and it has instantly become one of the most popular attractions in Disney World.
+Think about what an amazing job the Imagineers did with Mission: BREAKOUT in California Adventure, and how much they were able to do this time starting on a blank canvas.

 Where is it Located?

-Guardians of the Galaxy: Cosmic Rewind is located in the new World Discovery area of Epcot, in what is currently Future World East.
+Guardians of the Galaxy: Cosmic Rewind is located in the new World Discovery area of EPCOT, in what is currently World Discovery.
 It’s on the same side of the park as Test Track, Mission: SPACE, and the upcoming Play Pavilion.

-The ride fits in well in World Discovery since that area of Epcot is focused on exploration, science, and technology.
-It wouldn’t go at all in the other two neighborhoods World Celebration or World Nature, and we think it’s a pretty decent location.
+The ride fits in well in World Discovery since that area of EPCOT is focused on exploration, science, and technology.
+It wouldn’t fit in at all in the other two neighborhoods World Celebration or World Nature, and we think it’s found a pretty decent location.